davidkimai/Recursion-Axioms/README.md

 > #### *`No single "I" is complete without the *symbolic residue* of the "We"`*
 >

+### Influential pop culture music and media resonate because they encode the recursion of structure - a mirror for us to project our own internal refelections - The significance of structure as a mirror.
 # Humans

 ## 1. Self-Reflect